lafisrap-legacy/homey.berlin/README.md

 ### STEP 4 四 A new Title, a new Background Image

-In your editor open the `data` folder, than the file `hero.yaml`
+In your editor open the `data` folder in your project folder, than the file `hero.yaml`

 First change the title and the subtitle.

 	Line 8: title: "[Your name]"
 	Line 9: subtitle: "[What are you offering?]"

 Save your file.
 Then copy a new image file named `bg-header.jpg` into the folder `static/img/backgrounds`.
 Preferably wider as 1600 pixel and not larger then 500 kbyte.
 That's it.